 Today, it is considered unpopular to even talk about such a place of darkness.
 Who would deserve to go there?
 Let me ask you this: How many murders does it take to be a murderer?
 One!

 How many lies does it take to be a liar?
 One!
 How many sins does it take to be a sinner?
 One!
-We are all in need of a Savior, and there is none other than Jesus who can save you from your sin and its penalty.
+We all need a Savior, and there is none other than Jesus who can save us from sin and its penalty.

-The way to God is first to realize our need for a Savior.
-Paul the Apostle puts it this way, "There is no one righteous, not even one...there is no one who does good, not even one" (Romans 3:10-12).
+The way to God is to realize our need for a Savior.
+Paul the apostle put it this way, "There is no one righteous, not even one...there is no one who does good, not even one" (Romans 3:10-12).
 Paul says that no one will be declared righteous by keeping a system of works (The law, verse 20).
-He states that righteousness apart from the law has been made known, i.e., the substitutionary death of Christ for you and in place of you.
-This righteousness is imparted to you when you repent (turn away from sin and turn to Christ) of your sin and receive the person of Jesus Christ to sit on the throne room of your life.
+He states that righteousness apart from the law has been made known, i.e., the substitutionary death of Christ for you and in our place.
+This righteousness is imparted to us when we repent (turn away from sin and turn to Christ) of sin and receive the person of Jesus Christ to sit on the throne room of our life.
 The gift of God's righteousness is the only way out of going to a place of torment (Acts 4:12).
-When you do this, your name is written in the book of life (Revelation 21:27), a record book of all those who have turned their lives over to Christ and received Him into their lives to forgive their sin.
-Those whose name is not found in the book will be tormented in the lake of fire:
+When we respond to the Gospel, our names are written in the book of life (Revelation 21:27), a record book of all who turn their lives over to Christ.
+It is a terrible fate for those who realize their name is not in the Book of Life: